AUSSDA/proxy/README.md

-# Proxy for Dataverse OAI-MPH
+# Proxy for Dataverse OAI-MPHt

-A small script to modify OAI exports of Dataverse 4.20.
+A small man-in-the-middle script for Dataverse.

 It ensures requests send by a harvesting client, such as CESSDA's Data Catalogue can parse the files.
 It solves the problem of missing elements in Dataverse's OAI-MPH exports,